Understanding Audience and Empathic Design

 3. What's the best delivery method?

-The Experience - the journey we're taking the user on by way of design.
+The Experience - the journey we're taking the user on through design.

 Keeping the user and their needs at the center of the design process may seem obvious, but it is often forgotten, resulting in a series of uninformed decisions based on personal preference.
 While our personal taste is an acceptable starting point, it cannot be the finish line because brands exist for their customers.

 Your users are real individuals, so we must do our best to understand the target audience and their needs.
 Rather than making assumptions, an empathic design approach dictates how we effectively communicate with our audience.
-As strategists, designers, and technologists, it is our responsibility to understand the unique requirements of those on the other side of the screen and create for them.
+As strategists, designers, and technologists, we must understand the unique requirements of those on the other side of the screen and create for them.

-So how do we measure the success of a user-centric approach if we're not in the same room as our users, performing focus groups and consumer testing?
+So, how do we measure the success of a user-centric approach if we're not in the same room as our users, performing focus groups and consumer testing?
 In part, we now have analysis tools at our disposal to help in this process.
-By reviewing metrics such as engagement rates, average visit length, unique page views, heatmaps, and more, we can limit assumptions while gaining a deeper understanding of our user's behavior.
-This data collectively shows us the aspects of our design that are successful, as well as those areas that need to evolve.
+We can limit assumptions by reviewing engagement rates, average visit length, unique page views, heatmaps, and more while gaining a deeper understanding of our user's behavior.
+This data collectively shows us the successful aspects of our design, as well as those areas that need to evolve.

 Examples of design elements that can have a significant impact on user behavior include: